Chapter 14: Positively Church Street, North London 1996 – 1999.

 Instead, he sat and hit tin cans with sticks, shook shakers, played the kids’ synth, sang and was exactly what we needed.
 Danny on bass with drum machines and live drums, provided by our American band member, Rick.
 We came on stage to Radio 4‘s Shipping Forecast theme tune.
 My Mum had said how much she liked it so I listened, realised it would be perfect as our intro, recorded it on tape from the radio and gave it to the sound guy.

-The first track we played was called ‘Palenstine Cowboy‘ which is the drum machine, through guitar pedals with us chanting, while bringing other instruments in, ending with the drums.
-The Dr Rhythm started as the Shipping Forecast music faded and then we played for about eight minutes.
+The first track we played was called ‘Alpine Cowboy‘ which is the drum machine, through guitar pedals with us chanting, while bringing other instruments in, ending with the drums.
+The Dr Rhythm started as the Shipping Forecast music faded and then we played ‘Alpine Cowboy’ for about eight minutes.

 We went from that into an acoustic song, one freshly written, with four part harmonies and beats.
 The set lasted about thirty minutes.
 We left the stage and hugged each other, radiant.

-We started to hang out together and influence each other musically.
-Going to the various second hand record shops in North London, Totem in Stoke Newington, Reckless in Islingon (where the singer from the Family Cat worked) and and buying folk albums.
+We started to hang out with Bob, influencing each other musically.
+Going to the various second hand record shops in North London, including Totem in Stoke Newington and Reckless in Islingon (where the singer from the Family Cat worked).
+We were buying 1960’s folk albums.
 We added these to music we were already listening to.

 Bored of the London pub scene, we organised gigs in unusual places.
 Including our basement flat (really sorry if you were one of our neighbours).
 Thanks to Lisa Lee for these photos.